-Cautions and User Notes: The FAC-neutral test is performed by compiling a list of dominant plant species across all strata in the community, and dropping from the list any species with a Facultative indicator status (i.e., FAC, FAC-, and FAC+).
+Cautions and User Notes: The FAC-neutral test is performed by compiling a list of dominant plant species across all strata in the community, and dropping from the list any species with a Facultative indicator status (i.e., FAC).
 The FAC-neutral test is met if more than 50 percent of the remaining dominant species are rated FACW and/or OBL.
 This indicator can be used in communities that contain no FAC dominants.
-If there are an equal number of dominants that are OBL and FACW versus FACU and UPL, or if all dominants are FAC (including FAC- and FAC+), non-dominant species should be considered.
+If there are an equal number of dominants that are OBL and FACW versus FACU and UPL, or if all dominants are FAC, non-dominant species should be considered.